 The bankruptcy petitioner must attend the creditors meeting so that the trustee and any creditors who decide to attend can ask the debtor questions under oath.
 If the debtor does not attend the creditors meeting, then the trustee may move to have the bankruptcy case dismissed.

 To prepare for the creditors meeting, the debtor should call the trustee to ask what is required at the meeting.
-In most cases, the following are usually required:
+The following are usually required:

 - a photo ID, such as driver's license or passport, for identification